turnkeylinux/confconsole/docs/Lets_encrypt.rst

 `Advanced - create multiple certificates (&/or more than 5 domains)`_ below.

-**Note:** Before you attempt to retreive a certificate, please ensure that you have your Domain nameservers correctly configured to resolve all of your selected domains to the server you are running confconsole.
+**Note:** Before you attempt to retrieve a certificate, you must have your domain's nameservers correctly configured with 'A' records which resolve all of your selected domains to the server you are running confconsole.
 Failure to do so will cause the Let's Encrypt challenges to fail (so you won't get a certificate).
-Repeated failures may cause your server to be blocked (for a week) from further attempts.
+Repeated failures may cause your server to be blocked (for up to a week - perhaps longer) from further attempts.

 Getting a certificate - Behind the scenes
 -----------------------------------------